Recently one of my old clients had nausea during a workout. I know his abilities, and the training for that day wasn't anything he couldn't handle.

 Ways to reduce pre-workout side effects include watching your daily intake and using pre-workouts that state the exact amounts of ingredients, as many pre-workouts hide behind a proprietary blend.

-If you experience some side effects, you should either start to lower your dose or figure out what ingredient doesn't suit you.
+If you experience some side effects of pre-workout, you should either start to lower your dose or figure out what ingredient doesn't suit you.
 Try eliminating them one by one.

 "Pre-workouts can be beneficial and safe to take if the ingredients are correctly listed on the label and the company is credible."